How to Master the head Command in Linux

 head [-c|--bytes] count path/to/file

-For instance, to get the first 20 bytes of example.txt, use:
+For instance, to display the first 10 bytes of a file, you can execute:

 head [-n|--lines] -count path/to/file

-For example, to display all but the last 3 lines of example.txt:
+For example, to display everything except the last 3 lines of example.txt, use:

 head -n -3 example.txt

-Similarly, to output everything but the last few bytes, use:
+Similarly, to exclude the last few bytes, you can run:

 head [-c|--bytes] -count path/to/file

-For instance, to show all but the last 10 bytes of example.txt:
+For instance, to see all but the last 10 bytes of example.txt, you would do:

 head -c -10 example.txt